 Technology, Vocational, Information and Business Education

-The subjects delivered in the Faculty comprise Technology at KS3, KS4 and KS5, Vocational Education (BTEC) at KS4 and KS5, ICT and Computing at KS3, KS4 and KS5, Business Studies at KS4 and KS5 and Economics at KS5.
+The subjects delivered in the Faculty comprise Technology at KS3, KS4 and KS5, Vocational Education (BTEC) at KS4 and KS5, ICT and Computer Science at KS3, KS4 and KS5, Business Studies at KS4 and KS5 and Economics at KS5.

 The Faculty has classrooms, ICT suites and workshops on all three sites across the campus.

-The Technology Department consists of eight well-qualified staff who deliver Technology across all the Key Stages.
-There are currently A Level classes in the subjects of Food, Graphics and Systems and Control.
+The Technology Departments consist of eight highly-qualified teachers and support who deliver Technology across all the Key Stages.
+There are currently A Level classes offered in the subjects of Graphics and Systems and Control.

 A wide range of practically-based GCSE Design and Technology subjects are offered.
-These include Catering, Electronic Products, Engineering, Food Technology, Graphic Products, Resistant Materials and Textiles.
+These include Catering, Electronic Products, Engineering, Food Technology, Graphic Products, Resistant Materials,Textiles and Level 1 Certificate in Engineering Technology.
 Whilst there is a large practical element to these courses there is also a wide-ranging theoretical background to each Design and Technology area that students must master.
+Students also make extensive use of IT and computer based design and manufacturing in all stages of the curriculum and the department works with cutting edge technology in at every key stage.

-Interactive whiteboards, CAD and CAM systems, laser cutters and 3D printers are available to teaching staff in specialist rooms and the department has access to its own specialist ICT suites.
+Interactive whiteboards, CAD and CAM systems, laser cutters, 3D Scanners and 3D printers are available to teaching staff in specialist rooms.
+The department also has access to its own specialist ICT suites as well as four well equipped workshops, three specialised food rooms and two textiles classrooms.

-In the last two years the department has won prizes in the National Starpack Competition for Graphics, the Surrey round of the Green Power competition and a national competition organised by the DfE to encourage new designers.
+In the last two years the department has won prizes in the National Starpack Competition for Graphics and placed in the top 50 of 400 schools in the national Greenpower electric race car competition.

-There is a variety of extra-curricular activities such as a robotics club, graphics club, scrapbooking club, cookery competitions, Green Power racing and STEM activities.
+There is a large variety of extra-curricular activities offered, including a robotics club, graphics club, scrapbooking club, cookery competitions, Greenpower Electric race car club and various STEM activities organised for enrichment days and the College’s gifted & talented program.

 The Head of Vocational Education is Mr S McKay.

 The aim of the Vocational Education (VE) Department is to follow the Applied Learning ethos of ‘learning by doing’.
 As such, the VE Department offers a wide range of business and vocational courses.
-The department offers a range of Level 3 BTEC courses in Health and Social Care, Business, Travel and Young Enterprise.
-Level 2 courses are available in BTEC Children's Play, Learning and Development and Business.
+The department offers a range of Level 3 BTEC courses in Health and Social Care, Business and Travel.
+Level 2 courses are available in BTEC Children's Play, Learning and Development.

 All subjects are delivered by specialist teachers and students have computer access every lesson.
 Rooms throughout the department are equipped with interactive whiteboards.
 The VE Department’s teaching is practically based and many educational visits are undertaken by the department.
 These visits enhance the students understanding of the subjects they are taught.